lgestc/fakebeat/cli/README.md

 ## About

+Fakebeat allows you to generate fake data with ease using [Tera](https://tera.netlify.app) templates.

-This is similar to already existing `makelog`, but offers more flexibility.
+This is similar to already existing `elastic/makelog`, but offers far more flexibility.

-1. Configure your indices
+1. Configure your mappings
 2. Setup document value generation using our flexible templating engine
-3. Generate your fixtures
+3. Generate your fixtures based on the template with the handy CLI utility.

 ## Usage

-Define custom document templates, consisting of `index` configuration and `values` for each field, like this:
+Define custom document templates (as text files), consisting of `index` configuration and `values` for each field, like this:

 ```
 {